Next Stop

 Next Stop is a Canadian comedy anthology web series created and directed by Jabbari Weekes, Tichaona Tapambwa, and Phil Witmer.
 It premiered February 26, 2019 on a dedicated YouTube channel.
 The series is executive produced by Amar Wala, the founder of Scarborough Pictures, and set in Toronto.

 At the beginning of 2020, Scarborough Pictures optioned the series.
-In October 2020, the series was added to CBC Gem and is currently in development for a second season.
+In October 2020, the series was added to CBC Gem.

 Plot

 Next Stop chronicles the lives of Black Torontonians struggling to stay afloat and sane in the sprawling city.
 The show charts a course through chaotic, surreal, and hilarious vignettes of Toronto "yutes" confronting the challenges of life in a competitive, expensive, and rapidly changing city.

 Development

 According to the creators, Next Stop was created out of necessity.
 In a short period preceding its creation, the directors and some of the core cast were laid off.
 The team noticed that a lack of shows about black life in Toronto, and developed the idea of a show that navigated between the over earnestness of local dramas and the heightened nature of comedy sketches.
 Consequently, the question that would propel the birth of the series was, “What about the people in-between who can be silly and serious?”

 The initial crew funded the first season using their savings and severance packages, according to co-creators Weekes and Tapambwa.
 Due to the steady popularity of the series, Scarborough Pictures picked up production rights.
 In October 2020, the series was picked up by CBC for their digital platform CBC Gem.